SDG Pitch Competition

 Global Challenge

-- Dr. Karen Balcom, Academic Co-Director for Teaching and Learning, Office of Community Engagement and Associate Professor of History and Gender & Social Justice
+3. Karen Balcom, Associate Professor of History, Gender & Social Justice and Academic Co-Director for Teaching and Learning, Office of Community Engagement

 There are many different ways to pitch a great idea.
 You could tell a story, focus on the data, and/or provide a vision for what’s possible if your idea were to be implemented.
 As for delivery style, you can leverage your professionalism, your creativity, your emotional intelligence, and more.